SeaMonkey: History

 On March 10, 2005, the Mozilla Foundation announced that it would not release any official versions of Mozilla Application Suite beyond 1.7.x, since it had now focused on the standalone applications Firefox and Thunderbird.
 However, the Foundation emphasized that it would still provide infrastructure for community members who wished to continue development.
 In effect, this meant that the suite would still continue to be developed, but now by the SeaMonkey Council instead of the Mozilla Foundation.

 SeaMonkey was first released on September 15, 2005.
 SeaMonkey 1 was released on January 30, 2006.

 Core Mozilla project source code was licensed under a disjunctive tri-license (before changing to MPL 2.0) that gave the choice of one of the three following sets of licensing terms: Mozilla Public License, version 1.1 or later, GNU General Public License, version 2.0 or later, GNU Lesser General Public License, version 2.1 or later.

 Release history

-Parts of this table are based on the SeaMonkey release notes, the roadmap and the meeting notes.
+Parts of this table are based on the SeaMonkey release notes, and status meetings.